shockscript/spec/src/_BASE/asdoc.md

-# ASDoc
+# SXDoc

 Documentation comments use the format `/** */`, with lines optionally beginning with `*`.
-Markdown notation is supported in ASDoc comments.
+Markdown notation is supported in SXDoc comments.

 ## Local images

-ASDoc comments may refer to relative images.
+SXDoc comments may refer to relative images.

 ## Supported tags